-State what needs of yours are connected to the feelings.
+State what needs of yours are connected to your feelings.

-The third component of NVC represents we taking charge of our feelings, acknowledging that they results from how we choose to receive what others do or say, but also from our needs and expectations at that moment.
+The third component of NVC represents taking charge of our feelings, acknowledging that they result from how we choose to receive what others do or say, but also from our needs and expectations at that moment.

 Dr. Rosenberg presents four ways we can react to a negative message (context: we’re told: “You’re the most self-centered person I’ve ever met!“):

-- Blame ourselves: our reaction: “Oh, I should’ve been more sensitive…” we accept the criticism and blame ourself; we feel shame, guilt, depression, our self-esteem takes a hit.
+- Blame ourselves: our reaction: “Oh, I should’ve been more sensitive…” we accept the criticism and blame ourselves; we feel shame, guilt, and depression, and our self-esteem takes a hit.

 - Blame others: our reaction: “You have no right to say that!
 I am always considering your needs.
-You’re the one who is really self-centered.“; we feel anger towards the other.
+You’re the really self-centred one.“; we feel anger towards the other.

 - Sense others’ feelings and needs: our reaction: “Are you feeling hurt because you need more consideration for your preferences?“; in this case, we might ask further questions to understand what the other is feeling, to try and help them.

-We accept responsibilities for how we feel and not blame others when we acknowledge our needs, desires, thoughts.
-Dr. Rosenberg points out that we need to watch out for common speech patterns that mask accountability for our feelings (we place accountability somewhere else):
+We accept responsibility for how we feel and do not blame others when we acknowledge our needs, desires, and thoughts.
+Dr Rosenberg points out that we need to watch out for common speech patterns that mask accountability for our feelings (we place accountability somewhere else):

 - Using “it” or “that“: “It makes me angry to see spelling mistakes in our brochure“; “That bugs me a lot.”